disflyer/CSAPP-labs-linux/README.md

   cd /csapp_lab
 ```

 Now, you can modify code on your mac or windows system.
-And run the command in lab's README in the container.
+And run the command in lab's README by the container.